BibliothecaDAO/loot-survivor-sdk/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build Status](https://travis-ci.org/yourusername/loot-survivor-sdk.svg?branch=main)](https://travis-ci.org/yourusername/loot-survivor-sdk)

+🚧 WIP: This is an evolving project.
+We are looking for active contributors.

 This SDK enables easy creation of Loot Survivor experiences.
 It provides everything you need to build a fully functioning client for Loot Survivor.

 ```